 Take my word for it: planning a trip to Italy is easier said than done.
-First of all, Italy is actually larger than you may imagine.
-Secondly, moving from one place to the other isn’t always as easy as you’d hope.
-Add to this the fact that, condensed in its surface, there is an incredible amount of beautiful places to visit (Italy is the country with the largest amount of UNESCO World Heritage Sites in the world) and voilà, you start panicking, not knowing how to plan your holiday.
+You see, Italy is actually larger than you may imagine, and moving from one place to the other isn’t always as easy as you’d hope.
+Besides, there are so many beautiful places to visit (Italy is the country with the largest amount of UNESCO World Heritage Sites in the world) that picking which ones to visit is easier said than done.

 10 Things To Do When Planning A Trip To Italy

-To check if you need to get a visa for your trip to Italy, you can look at the website of the Italian Ministry of Foreign Affairs.
+To check if you need to get a visa for your trip to Italy, browse the website of the Italian Ministry of Foreign Affairs.

-My tip is to go when you can.
-So, if you are traveling with kids who are in school, you probably want to come in the summer time or when they have a break from class.
+My humble advice is to actually travel when you can.
+If you are traveling with kids who are in school, you probably want to visit in the summer or when they are on a school break.

 Having said so, there are a few things to keep in mind.

-First of all, Italy does have 4 distinguished seasons.
-It can get quite cold in the winter, and terribly hot in the summer.
-However, the weather varies a lot from place to place so for example winters are really mild in the south, and summers are not so hot in the Alps.
+ITALY HAS FOUR SEASONS – It can get quite cold in the winter, and terribly hot in the summer.
+However, the weather varies a lot from place to place: winters are really mild in the south, and summers are not so hot in the Alps.

 So, when should you plan your trip to Italy for?